Workshops and Clinics

 The Scholarship Foundation of St. Louis offers students and families a variety of workshops and clinics to reduce the confusion and clarify the processes associated with securing financial aid for postsecondary education.

-Members of the Scholarship Foundation’s Student Advocate and Advising staff provide this assistance periodically during the year at Foundation offices in St. Louis County and at high schools and community colleges throughout the St. Louis region, as well as at facilities provided by community groups that emphasize the importance of higher education.
+Members of the Scholarship Foundation’s Student Advising Program provide this assistance periodically during the year at Foundation offices in St. Louis County and at high schools and community colleges throughout the St. Louis region, as well as at facilities provided by community groups that emphasize the importance of higher education.

 All sessions are free and open to the public.
 Please visit our Calendar for details on any of the workshops described below.